doug65536/lrumap/README.md

 for items, and uses an object for fast key lookup by property.

 The key must be a string.
-If it is not a string, it will be converted automatically with String(key) by all methods.
+If it is not a string, it will be implicitly converted to a string.

 ## Installing